ankitects/anki/docs/linux.md

 If Python 3.8 is not available in your distro, you can download it from python.org, compile it, and install it in /usr/local.

+If you're on a basic Debian install, make sure you have the following installed before building Python:

+gcc g++ make libsqlite3-dev libreadline-dev libssl-dev zlib1g-dev libffi-dev

 Bazel does not look in /usr/local by default.
 If you've installed Python somewhere other than /usr/bin, you'll need to put the following into a file called user.bazelrc at the top of this repo before proceeding: